Seeking the Truths of Shakespeare and his Sonnets

 A11: In reality, probability assessments underlie most of that which we deem to be truth.
-Even supposedly hard facts are based on such assessments.
 For example, Shakespeare's name on an original book cover (accepted by most as hard evidence) is no guarantee that he was author of its contents - as demonstrated by various editions of The Passionate Pilgrim and some related surviving evidence.
-However, with proper application and regard to circumstances, probability assessments provide high confidence in various Shakespearean issues: such as the nature of his early schooling, the contributions to his plays by other authors and the form of his literary sources (for none of which is there direct evidence).
+However, with proper application, probability assessments provide high confidence in various Shakespearean issues: such as the nature of his early schooling, the contributions to his plays by other authors and the form of his literary sources (for none of which is there direct evidence).
 They also underpin the earliest evidence of his move to London for a career there as an author (through the identification of